Engineering replacement tissue to reverse damage to the central nervous system

 TECHNOLOGY

-Rather than try and re-invent the wheel, the technology at BE Therapeutics is guided by how our human brains first developed during the embryonic stage.
-Namely, BE Therapeutics is engineering a precursor tissue that mimics normal embryonic brain tissue, with the proper cell types, signaling cues, and structure, which allow this tissue to mature normally after transplantation, integrate with the host, and encode useful information for the patient.
+Rather than try and re-invent the wheel, the technology at BE Therapeutics is guided by how our human brains first developed during the early stages.
+Namely, BE Therapeutics is engineering a precursor tissue that mimics normal developmental brain tissue, with the proper cell types, signaling cues, and structure, which allow this tissue to mature normally after transplantation, integrate with the host, and encode useful information for the patient.

 BE Therapeutics' tissue and methodologies will be used in pre-clinical and clinical applications.
 The initial focus is on replacing damaged neocortical tissue, followed by other parts of the CNS.